Nádúr

-Nádúr (Irish for "nature") is the final studio album by Irish folk group Clannad, and was released digitally worldwide on 20 September 2013 and physically within the following week or two, depending on the country.
+Nádúr (Irish for 'Nature') is the final studio album by Irish folk group Clannad, and was released digitally worldwide on 20 September 2013 and physically within the following week or two, depending on the country.
 It was the first new studio album since Landmarks in 1997, and the first to feature all five original members of Clannad since the compilation album Past Present in 1989.
+The release contains several songs in Irish Gaelic and one in Scottish Gaelic.